Goving98/Goving98/README.md

 I'm a passionate Backend Developer with a deep interest in AI and machine learning.
 I love tackling complex problems and building scalable solutions that make a difference.

 ## 🚀 About Me
-- 🔭 I'm currently working on AI-powered backend solutions
+- 🔭 Building an Anamoly detection pipeline
-- 🌱 I'm constantly learning about advanced ML techniques and system design
+- 🌱 Learning & building Distributed systems
 - 💡 I enjoy optimizing systems and solving algorithmic challenges
 - 🤝 Always open to collaborating on innovative projects